 Chris Kerluke another non-Chinese classmate is an example of phrase for which my MBA photo gallery ranks first.
 Kerluke must not be a very popular last name as less than 500 pages were returned for Chris Kerluke in Google.

 In another picture, taken at an MBA event I was forced to miss due to personal problems, are Irene Leung, Josephine Man, and the omnipresent Wendy Chang.
-These three lovely ladies could have helped me, perhaps they still can.
-Alas:
+These three lovely ladies could have helped me, perhaps they still can, alas "nothing can be done."

 Another picture, this one contains: The Mighty Mighty Marlene Lau, the eminently electable Tracy Yang, and that dynamic Dane Sverre Panduro.
 One other mysterious person is pictured.
 See all the shiny happy MBA students, smiling, laughing at an MBA event.